 Any student, employee, or applicant for employment or admission to the University, who believes that they have been discriminated against on the basis of sex, may file a complaint with any of the people listed above.
-The University Title IX Coordinator and Deputy Coordinators will assist the complainant in identifying the appropriate policy and grievance procedure to resolve the complaint in a timely and equitable manner.
-The SOU Title IX Coordinator and Deputy Coordinators may consult with others, as needed, to resolve the complaint in the most effective manner.
+The Director of Equity Grievance/Title IX Coordinator will assist the complainant in identifying the appropriate policy and grievance procedure to resolve the complaint in a timely and equitable manner.

 Title IX and Sexual Harassment and Sexual Misconduct

 Southern Oregon University recognizes that the provisions of Title IX through the Campus Sexual Violence Elimination (SaVE) Act extend to sexual harassment, sexual violence, dating and domestic violence, and stalking behavior.
 As an institution, we have a duty to stop, prevent, and remedy any reports of sexual misconduct that affect the members of our campus community.
-The Title IX Coordinator and Deputy Coordinators will be responsible for ensuring that the survivor has been made aware of all options for resources, as well as conduct an administrative investigation of the incident.
-The Title IX investigation is not a criminal investigation.
+The Equity Grievance or Title IX investigation is not a criminal investigation.